mahaloz/ike/src/3_programming_languages/introduction.md

 Unlike `C`, Python is not compiled (or at least not on the surface).
 Python is interpreted line-by-line.
-This is really nice when you are working fast, because when you compile if there is one mistake in your code, the entire program will not compile -- which means you now have nothing but a C file.
+This is really nice when you are working fast, because when you compile if there is one mistake in your code, the entire program will not compile—which means you now have nothing but a C file.
 In Python, if the code never executes to that section of the code, then it does not care.
 In addition, you can execute entire lines of code independently.
 This is what makes an interpreted language different from a compiled one.

-With interpreted languages, the language is fed into an interpreter which then executes the code.
+With interpreted languages, the language is fed into an interpreter, which then executes the code.
-So similar to compiled languages, we have a middle man that does some kind of translation -- except now it's on a line-by-line basis.
+So similarly to compiled languages, we have a middle man that does some kind of translation; except now it's on a line-by-line basis.
 Let's look at it closer, on the DIY scale.

 ### DIY Python

-Like last time but this in a file:
+Like last time put this in a file:

 ```bash
 vim example.py